 Criminal Background Check

-Applicants to the Sonography program must submit to a criminal background check, with all costs borne by the student.
+Applicants to the Sonography program must submit to a criminal background check and 10 panel drug screen, with all costs borne by the student.
 Applicants who have been charged with, pled guilty or nolo contendere to, been convicted of, or committed a criminal offense that involves a crime of violence or distribution of drugs may be denied the right to take national certification exams offered by the American Registry of Diagnostic Medical Sonography (ARDMS).
+Contact the Sonography Program Manager at firstname.lastname@example.org.

 For the academic year of 2017-18 ten students were admitted.
 Ten students graduated (100%), nine of ten graduates passed ARDMS registry examination (90%) and eight of ten graduates are employed as Fall 2018 (80%).